 For troubleshooting issues with Adobe Presenter Video Express, see Troubleshooting.
 For further assistance, write to Adobe at AdobePresenterVideoCreatorSupport@adobe.com.

 Adobe Presenter Video Express lets you combine application or desktop capture and webcam video.
-Using this tool, marketing, eLearning, and training professionals or even hobbyists and amateur video producers can quickly produce video tutorials and related video solutions.
-The tool also provides effective video edit options such as layouts, Pan & Zoom, and Trim options.
+Using this tool, marketing, eLearning, and training professionals or even hobbyists and amateur video producers can quickly produce video tutorials or other video content.
+The tool also provides effective video edit options such as layouts, background changes, pan and zoom, and trim options.

-The output is an MP4 file that you can upload to YouTube or Dropbox.
+The output is an MP4 file that you can publish to YouTube or Vimeo.
+You can also publish a zip file to any SCORM-compliant LMS or Adobe's own Captivate Prime LMS.

 Adobe Presenter Video Express videos capture the following:

-The web cam capture of the narrator who narrates while presenting the presentation or demonstrating an application.
+Presenter The web cam capture of the narrator who demonstrates or presents a project or application.
 The audio narration too is captured.

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.